rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 Due to the incredibly sparse nature of the data, I wanted to see if I could augment our features X with publicly available data.
 One obvious choice is the US Census.
 The intuition is simple - areas with low/higher population ought to correlate with pedestrian and vehicle traffic.
 Moreover, the median age of a location might affect traffic patterns (think worklife versus nightlife).
 Using the Census Tract data, I constructed an interpolation based method of estimating these quantities for any given location.
 Once in place, these quantities were computed and added to our features.

 The improvement was significant.
-Examine in the above figure the difference between gbm (Gradient Boosting Model) and gbm_nocensus.
+Examine in the above figure the difference between gbm (Gradient Boosting Model) and gbm without census data.
 The model with Census data performs significantly better, particularly between the hours of 2 and 6.
 These hours are times were we typically have less data, so the augmentation is helping exactly in the way we expected.
-Below shows the global performance of our best model gbm versus the PiinPoint approach and gbm_nocensus.
+Below shows the global performance of our best model gbm versus the PiinPoint approach and gbm without census data.

 ![_config.yml]({{ site.baseurl }}/images/rse.png)